c0dycode/Borderlands-Hex-Multitool/Readme.md

 NOTE: If you have used any standalone tools that are outdated, such as "Backpack-Customizer" or old Multitools (if your tool has the "Backpack Testpatch" you should be fine), you may want to consider
 	  either reverting these patches with these tools, or redownload the games exe via steam (only BL2) to avoid possible issues.

+# Requirements:
+- .NET Framework 4.5

+## Note:
+Only legit copies of BL2/TPS are "supported".

 # Features
 * Enable/Disable Console/Set-Command-Patch
 * Customize Console-Key